 Those staying in a self-catering apartment will be interested to know where to buy food in the Seychelles.
-Victoria on the island of Mahe is the place to visit for that purpose; more specifically, the Sir Selwyn-Selwyn Clarke Market in the centre of town.
+Victoria on the island of Mahe is the place to visit for that purpose; more specifically, the Sir Selwyn-Selwyn Clarke Market in the center of town.
 Here you will be able to find spices, fish and other seafood, vegetables and various fruits.
 There is a bakery nearby and a butcher further to the east.
+Those staying in the villages don't panic there are always a village shop nearby.

 You can visit the little kiosks on Francis Rachel Street /Esplanade or Camion Hall to buy Seychelles souvenirs in Victoria, Mahe.
 Kenwyn House, close to the Seychelles National Library, sells precious stones but also acts as a gallery for various local artists; their work can be purchased there.
 The Craft Village further south at Au Cap also sells souvenirs.